7Block Labs

 Final checks before you award

-• Do they cite the exact standards/releases you see above (EPCIS/CBV 2.0, VC 2.0 Rec 2025‑05‑15, Dencun/EIP‑4844, PACT v2.2/2.3, SmartBFT in Fabric v3.x, Sunrise 2027)?
-If not, they’re guessing. (gs1.org)
+• Do they reference the specific standards or releases mentioned above (EPCIS/CBV 2.0, VC 2.0 Rec 2025‑05‑15, Dencun/EIP‑4844, PACT v2.2/2.3, SmartBFT in Fabric v3.x, Sunrise 2027)?
+If not, then they might just be taking stabs in the dark. (gs1.org)

 Like what you're reading?
 Let's build together.